-To-date, we have developed multiple transmitters and receivers, including prototypes as well as partner production designs.
-The transmitters vary based on form factor, power specifications and frequencies, while the receivers are designed for applications including Bluetooth tracking tags, IoT sensors, hearing aids, electronic shelf labels, fitness bands, health sensors and devices, smartwatches, smartphones, smartglasses, industrial applications, keyboards, mice, headsets, earbuds, headphones, and more.
+We believe our technology is innovative in its approach, in that we are developing solutions that charge electronic devices using RFTo-date, we have developed multiple transmitters and receivers, including prototypes as well as partner production designs.
+The transmitters vary based on form factor, power specifications and frequencies, while the receivers support a myriad of applications including Bluetooth tracking tags, IoT sensors, ESLs, beacons, stock management devices, security cameras, handheld devices, smart automation, wearables, hearables, and more.